-The clinical rotations include Family Medicine (2), Internal Medicine, Emergency Medicine, General Surgery, Orthopedics, Pediatrics, Women's Health, Behavioral Health and two elective rotations.
-Each of these rotations are five weeks in length with a separate set of learning objectives based on the Competencies of the PA Profession and the Blueprint for the PA National Certification Examination or PANCE.
+The clinical rotations include Family Medicine, Internal Medicine, Emergency Medicine, General Surgery, Orthopedics, Pediatrics, Women's Health, Behavioral Health and three elective rotations.
+Each of these rotations are five weeks in length with a separate set of learning outcomes based on the Competencies of the PA Profession and the Blueprint for the PA National Certification Examination or PANCE.